Giggster logo

 To film in San Diego, you must first obtain a permit for all commercial filming and then submit a slew of supporting documents to the Special Events & Film Office.
 Non-low-impact filming operations may necessitate a permit to handle potential effects on the community.
 Low-impact filming will not necessitate a special use permit.
 For instance, filming on public property while exercising First Amendment rights does not require a filming permit.
 This means you can film protests, rallies, and demonstrations on public property without acquiring a filming permit first.

+Also, private property does not require permits.
+However, the owner of the private property may require a location agreement before you can lawfully access and film on their property.
 That said, there are a variety of film permits required in the City of San Diego.
 Depending on the scope of your production, here are some of the permits you may need to shoot a film in San Diego:

 Student Filming: